How we manage the risk

 - The Reserve Fund will not return to 'Standard Management' until all affected Investors have received repayment of their principal in full

-For more information about how Loan Shield works, see page 8 of our Investor Booklet.
+For more information about how Loan Shield works, see our Investor Booklet.

 2. We aim to lend to quality, creditworthy borrowers

-We do our due diligence on every borrower that applies for a loan to ensure they're creditworthy and have the capacity to service ongoing loan repayments.
+We do our due diligence on every borrower that applies for a loan to ensure they're creditworthy, have the capacity to service ongoing loan repayments and that it is responsible to lend them money.
 We have a credit scorecard that determines their credit risk grade and as a result the amount of reserve levy they pay into Loan Shield.

 We take an image of the borrower’s NZ driver’s licence or NZ Passport and check its validity.
 We also verify email addresses and mobile phone numbers.

-We check the borrower’s credit history with Veda and Centrix to make sure they don’t have outstanding debts or credit card bills from doing something silly like Uber-ing a helicopter.
+We check the borrower’s credit history with Equifax and Centrix to make sure they don’t have outstanding debts or credit card bills from doing something silly like Uber-ing a helicopter.